cancomertpay/cryptocurrencies-historical-price-visualization/README.md

 - Data Visualization: Displays line charts for price trends of selected cryptocurrencies.
 - Detailed Analysis: Provides calculations for highest average daily price difference and lowest/highest prices within the selected date range.
 - Modal Popup: Clicking on a cryptocurrency card opens a modal with detailed data in a sortable datatable.
-- Logging: Logs date range selections into MongoDB.
+- Logging: Logs date range selections into JSON-Server.

 ## Technologies Used